 Credit risk - The Plan is exposed to the risk of loss through over-the-counter ("OTC") derivative transactions, arising from a default or insolvency of a counterparty.
 This risk is significantly mitigated by the fact that for any counterparties where the Plan transacts in OTC derivatives of greater than one year in duration, an International Swaps and Derivatives Association ("ISDA") master agreement must be in place accompanied by a Credit Support Annex ("CSA"), which forms part of the ISDA.
 Under these agreements, collateral is exchanged with counterparties on a daily basis to manage the credit risk arising from any existing OTC derivative contracts with that counterparty.
-In addition, under the ISDA master agreement for OTC derivatives, the Plan has the right to settle obligations on a net basis in the event of default, insolvency, bankruptcy or other early termination.
+In addition, under the ISDA master agreement for OTC derivatives, the Plan has the right to settle obligations on a net basis in the event of default, insolvency, bankruptcy or other early termination event.

 The Plan assumes credit risk exposure through bonds and private debt investments.
-As at December 31, 2015, the Plan's greatest credit exposure to a securities issuer is with the Government of Canada in the form of interest-bearing securities for \$983 million (2014 - with the Province of Ontario for \$740 million).
+As at December 31, 2016, the Plan's greatest credit exposure to a securities issuer is with the Government of Canada in the form of interest-bearing securities for \$1.4 billion (2015 - with the Government of Canada for \$983 million).
 The credit ratings of the Plan's fixed income and bond investments are as follows:

-Credit Rating as of December 31, 2015
+Credit Ratino as of December 31 , 2016 (in thousands of dollars)